NCIP/gdc-docs/docs/API/Users_Guide/Submission.md

 The `submission` endpoint provides a `_dry_run` mode that simulates submission transactions without making changes to the GDC.
 This mode is activated by appending `/_dry_run` to the end of a submission endpoint.

-The following is an example of a POST request, creating an entity in dry run mode:
+The following is an example of a POST request, that simulates creating an entity in dry run mode:

 ```Request